AMSDavis/cadl/docs/checking-in-swagger-guide.md

 Example:[sample-readme](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/samplefiles/samplereadme.md)

 4. Add 'examples' files for each operation of your swagger file.
-The [oav](https://github.com/Azure/oav) provides a command to auto-generate the examples files, it will generate two examples for each operation: one contains minimize properties set, the other contains the maximum properties set.
+The [oav](https://github.com/Azure/oav) provides a command to auto-generate the examples files, it will generate two examples for each operation: one contains minimal properties set, the other contains the maximal properties set.
 Since the auto-generated examples consist of random values for most types, you needs to replace them with the reasonable values.

 ```bash
 oav generate-examples openapi.json